 - Children can continue to wear oral appliances like retainers as long as they fit well.

 - Clean retainers and retainer cases daily with an antibacterial solution.
-As your doctor or dentist to recommend one.
+Ask your doctor or dentist to recommend one.

-- If any areas of permanent braces irritate your child's gums, use mouth guards or dental wax to protect the delicate mouth tissue.
+- If parts of braces irritate your child's gums, use mouth guards or dental wax to protect the delicate mouth tissue.

 - If your child's provider tells you your child's platelet count is low, learn how to prevent bleeding during cancer treatment.

 - Give your child enough protein and calories to keep her weight up.

 - Ask your child's provider about liquid food supplements that can help her get enough calories and nutrients.